gvwilson/sensibleadventures/gleam/gleam.md

 was beating so fast that it kicked in his chest like a baby rabbit.

 All of a sudden Gleam heard snuffling and growling below.
-The snarly-dogs' claws went *clack, clack, clack* on the road as they trotted toward his tree.
+The clankers' claws went *clack, clack, clack* on the road as they trotted toward his tree.
 They whuffled and whined as they sniffed at the broken railing.

 Gleam held his breath and clung to his tree.
 He felt it tremble.
-For a moment he thought that even the tree was afraid of the snarly-dogs.
+For a moment he thought that even the tree was afraid of the clankers.
 Then he realized that *he* was the one who was shaking.

-Gleam didn't move when the snarly-dogs turned and ran back up the road.
+Gleam didn't move when the clankers turned and ran back up the road.
 He didn't move when he could no longer hear their claws.
 He didn't even move once he could no longer hear them growling.
 Instead, he waited for his arms and legs to stop shaking.
 Only then did he climb